SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/2_setup_ea_cloud_foundry.md

 # Enable Cloud Foundry Runtime in your Subaccount

-The SAP BTP, Cloud Foundry runtime lets you deploy cloud-native cloud foundry applications and run them on the SAP BTP Cloud Foundry environment.
+The SAP BTP, Cloud Foundry runtime lets you deploy cloud-native Cloud Foundry applications and run them on the SAP BTP Cloud Foundry environment.

-For example, you developed a SAPUI5 or Fiori application in your Business Application Studio (BAS) and you want to deploy it to SAP BTP and run it there.
+For example, you developed a SAPUI5 or Fiori application in your Business Application Studio (BAS), and you want to deploy it to SAP BTP and run it there.

 ### Use Existing or Create New Subaccount

 You can enable an existing Subaccount in your BTP Global Account or create a new Subaccount.

-If you want to create a new Subaccount follow this procedure:
+If you want to create a new Subaccount, follow this procedure:

 1. Enter your Global Account --> Account Explorer.